puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 Browser Requirements
 -----

-Puppet Labs supports the following browsers for use with the console:
+ The following browsers are supported for use with the console:

 - Chrome (current versions)
 - Firefox 3.5 and higher